bencao/terminal-clock/README.md

 npm install --save terminal-block-fonts
 ```

-And we’ll add a new function rainbowClock to our `index.js` :
+And we’ll add a new rainbowClock function to `index.js`:

 ```javascript
 const ansiEscapes = require("ansi-escapes");